-Not every headache is cause for concern.
+Not every headache is a cause for concern.
 But, when you’re living with chronic head pain or debilitating symptoms, they can interfere with your life.
-At Innovative Pain Solutions Centers, Akara Forsythe, MD, and Joseph Oppong, Jr., MD, provide cutting-edge therapies to help manage headache conditions, even complex problems like migraines.
+At Innovative Pain Solutions Centers, Joseph Oppong, Jr., MD, provides cutting-edge therapies to help manage headache conditions, even complex problems like migraines.
 To schedule an appointment in Bowie or Salisbury, Maryland, call Innovative Pain Solutions Centers or book online today.

 A headache describes pain in your head or upper neck.
 This type of discomfort can impact one side of your head, radiate from one spot to another, or feel as though you have a tight band wrapped around your head.